Lanreotide (Somatuline® Depot)

 About This Drug

-Lanreotide is used to treat cancer.
+Lanreotide is used to treat cancer and acromegaly.
 It is given an injection under the skin (subcutaneously), usually in the buttock area.

 Possible Side Effects

 - Diarrhea (loose bowel movements)

 - Muscle spasm

 - Injection site reaction - you may get a rash, swelling or bruising or your skin may get red, warm, itchy or painful at the site of your infusion or injection